Forescout/eyeExtend-Connect/README.md

 * [Training Videos](https://www.youtube.com/playlist?list=PL2HYJud3zBqcjUoiJzVG33_ubuRqv3crQ)
 * [App Build Guide](https://github.com/Forescout/eyeExtend-Connect/blob/master/eyeExtend%20Connect%20App%20Building%20Guide.pdf)

+## App Support

+All Apps posted here are community contributed and community supported.
+These Apps are not supported by the Forescout Customer Support team.
+If you have questions or are in need of support you can post your questions to one of these community forums.

+https://forescout.force.com/support/s/ - Please post your questions in the Discussion Thread https://app.slack.com/client/TCG0HGFUG/CCGSRQDCZ  - User run Forescout Community ‘Connect-OIM’ Channel

 ## Connect Plugin
 You must have the Connect plugin installed on your Forescout platform to run this apps.